grishasolakhyan/grishasolakhyan/README.md

 ---

 ### :man_technologist: About Me :
-I am a beginner developer :student:
+Hi, my name is Grisha and I'm a developer :wave:

-- :desktop_computer:	I like to develop window applications
+- :desktop_computer:	I'm interested in developing window applications and parsers

-- :chart_with_upwards_trend:	Interested in data analytics and mathematics

 - :climbing_man:	I wish to learn and develop in the field of data analytics and use my potential to advance